Azure/bicep-registry-modules/avm/res/compute/gallery/README.md

 # Azure Compute Galleries `[Microsoft.Compute/galleries]`

+> ⚠️THIS MODULE IS CURRENTLY ORPHANED.⚠️
+>
+> - Only security and bug fixes are being handled by the AVM core team at present.
+> - If interested in becoming the module owner of this orphaned module (must be Microsoft FTE), please look for the related "orphaned module" GitHub issue [here](https://aka.ms/AVM/OrphanedModules)!

 This module deploys an Azure Compute Gallery (formerly known as Shared Image Gallery).

 ## Navigation